lvgl/lvgl/docs/libs/bmp.rst

    Use GIMP to save the image in the required format.
 Both RGB888 and ARGB888 works with :c:macro:`LV_COLOR_DEPTH` ``32``
 -  Palette is not supported.
--  Because not the whole image is read in can not be zoomed or rotated.
+-  Because not the whole image is read in cannot be zoomed or rotated.

 .. _bmp_example: